vvaezian/Data-Science-Fundamentals/TimeSeries/Models.md

 # additive decomposition
 decomp = seasonal_decompose(my_series, freq=12)
 ```
-If it is not clear the data is seasonal or not, we can get help from ACF and PACF.
-But before that we need to de-trend the data if it has a trend.
+If it is not clear the data is seasonal or not, we can get help from plot_acf and plot_pacf.
+But before that, we need to de-trend the data if it has a trend.
 We can do this by subtracting the rolling mean, where the rolling period should be bigger than the likely seasonal period:
 ```python
 sr2 = sr - sr.rolling(15).mean()